 Red is a special color for married women in Nepal.
 Though everyone can wear red whenever they want, red resonates with tradition and culture in Nepal.
 Red is considered as ‘Shubha’ or lucky color for married women.
-A woman gets married in a red attire in a Hindu tradition.
+A woman gets married in red attire in a Hindu tradition.
 The man puts vermillion powder, which is red, on the forehead of the woman as a part of the marriage ritual during the marriage.
 In short, a married woman normally wears something red, be it a tika, bangle, or clothes after marriage.

 So during Teej, they decorate themselves in red to look like a bride.
 Women are also keen to buy new attire and ornaments to wear it during Teej.
-They sometimes coordinate the color red with green and yellow to enhance their beauty.
+They sometimes coordinate the colors red with green and yellow to enhance their beauty.
 They also prefer to put Mehendi on their hand, which is another decoration for both married and unmarried women.

 Teej Festival in Nepal is a grand festival for Nepali women, celebrated on the very day when Lord Shiva and Parvati were united.
 The festival holds a religious significance as they pray to Lord Shiva for the prosperity of their husband and their married life.

 Women offer prayer to Lord Shiva at Pashupatinath and enjoy the whole day by singing and dancing while also keeping fast.

 Women, married and unmarried, gather at one place in their finest traditional outfits and celebrate Teej with utmost joy and sisterhood.

 It is the best time for foreigners to explore the tradition and culture of Nepal.
 If you are intrigued by this article and want to participate in the Teej celebration here, you can visit Nepal in August/September during the festive season.

 Share your queries and feedback with us in the comment box below.